jayguptacal/BankingAndInvestments/StockTradingIndicators/readme.md

 <h1>S&P 500 Technical Analysis Using 'SPY' Exchange Traded Fund (ETF) and Tesla ('TSLA') Stock Trading with Technical Indicator Signals</h1>

-## Check-Out Jupyter Notebook For Different Steps of Machine Learning Modeling ##
+## Click at the Below Banner to Access Jupyter Notebook For Different Steps of Machine Learning Modeling ##
 <p align="center">
 <a href="https://github.com/jayguptacal/BankingAndInvestments/blob/main/StockTradingIndicators/SP500_Technical_Analysis.ipynb" target="_blank"><img src="https://github.com/jayguptacal/portfolio/blob/main/image/SPYTradingPortfolio.jpg"></a>
 </p>

-If you are interested in details of each phase, please refer the Jupyter Notebooks here one by one.
-While clicking on the below links for the detailed working of this project, please ensure that you open in a new window by right-clicking and then opening it so that this summary notebook remains open.
+While clicking on the above banner for the detailed working of this project, please ensure that you open in a new window by right-clicking and then opening it so that this summary notebook remains open.
 The data sometimes may not load properly in the new window, so please reload it until it shows properly.

 Here is a full list of activities performed in this notebook: